 To date, no designation process has been completed in less than 12 months.

 No. Designated degree-granting institutions must submit their academic programs to a reassessment every five years and be re-designated every ten years.

 f) Can the same applicant submit several designation applications simultaneously?

 Yes.
 The University Relations Branch and the Maritime Provinces Higher Education Commission can process several applications simultaneously.
 However, in the event the applicant does not already offer a degree, an initial designation will be made and the others may be held back until the institution has demonstrated its ability to deliver the first designated program effectively.
-This demonstration will take place over the course of a few months, during which time the institution will establish its administration, admit its first students, hire its first instructors, deliver a significant part of the program, and undergo a complete inspection.
+This demonstration will take place over the course of a few months, during which time the institution will establish its administration, admit its first students, hire its first instructors, deliver a significant part of the program, and possibly undergo a follow-up review.
 In the meantime, the other designation applications may proceed normally as far as the ministerial recommendation stage.
 Once the institution has satisfactorily demonstrated that it has effectively delivered the first designated program, the other designations may be recommended to the Lieutenant-Governor in Council.

 6.3 Accountability and Infractions

 a) Can the Government of New Brunswick inspect or audit degree-granting institutions?

 Yes.
 The Degree Granting Act authorizes the Minister of Post-Secondary Education, Training and Labour to appoint inspectors who may enter the premises of an educational institution or any other premises where they have reason to believe there might be relevant information to conduct an inspection, examine the records, financial records, bank accounts, vouchers, correspondence, or other documents of an educational institution, remove any such documents and make a copy or extract of them in order to determine compliance with the Act and Regulations.
 No one may obstruct or interfere with an inspector in the performance of his or her duties or withhold, destroy, conceal, or refuse to provide documents required for inspection.